by Casey Berman

 You may say “Yeah, Casey, we’ll I’m not you, I’m different, I can’t just up and leave.”

 I get it.
 I mean, c’mon, this is your job, right?
-This is how you pay your bills, how you provide for your children, what you went to school for, poured all of your time, money and effort.
+This is how you pay your bills, how you provide for your children, what you went to school for, poured all of your time and money and effort.
 This is what people have expected of you.

 You make good money, buy what you want, and you like the title.